The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Introduction

-Our second main result provides additional characterisations of Atiyah and Atiyah-Chern classes through local covariant computations.
-Since the $L_\infty$ structure map corresponds to specific tensors in geometric terms, it is useful to describe some lower brackets concretely.
-The computation is manifestly covariant and yields representatives of the Atiyah class and the Atiyah-Chern classes in terms of tensors, which can serve as a primer for studying the geometric invariants of Lie algebroids in the Chern-Weil sense.
-The Atiyah-Chern classes reside within the de Rham complex of $\mathfrak h\oplus \mathfrak v$, which has been shown to be weakly equivalent to the Weil algebra\footnote{This was first shown by \cite{GG_l} using homotopical methods.
-Our result follows from a local computation with an explicit homotopy retraction.} of $V$ through a homotopy retraction.
-Despite its seemingly unremarkable cohomological properties, it is not a boring quantity at all, as the equivariant character theory of Lie algebroids is still far from complete.
-We also demonstrate that the first Atiyah-Chern class is the $d^{DR}$-coboundary of the modular class \cite{ELW}.
-As for the general Atiyah-Chern classes originating from an action Lie algebroid, they give equivariant Chern characters in the leading order.
+Then we provide concrete characterizations of the Atiyah and Atiyah-Chern classes of the geometrically deformed $L_\infty$ algebra through local computations.
+Since the $l_n$ operations are given by specific tensors in geometric terms, it is possible to describe a few lower operations concretely.
+The covariant computations yield tensor representatives of the Atiyah class (Proposition \ref{atiyah0part}) and the Atiyah-Chern classes.
+The Atiyah-Chern classes reside within the de Rham complex of $\mathfrak h\oplus \mathfrak v$, which is weakly equivalent to the Weil algebra\footnote{This was first shown by \cite{GG_l} using homotopical methods.
+Our approach uses a local computation with an explicit homotopy retraction.} of $V$ through a homotopy retraction (Proposition \ref{propweilclass}).
+Despite being trivial at cohomology level, the Atiyah-Chern classes remain interesting quantities to look into, which may shed light on the equivariant character theory of Lie algebroids.
+We demonstrate that the first Atiyah-Chern class is the $d^{DR}$-coboundary of the modular class \cite{ELW} (Proposition \ref{modularc1}).
+As for the general Atiyah-Chern classes originating from an action Lie algebroid, they give equivariant Chern characters in the leading order (Proposition \ref{equivarKalk}).

+Finally we discuss some applications in Batalin-Vilkovisky (BV) theories.
+The Alexandrov-Kontsevich-Schwarz-Zaboronsky (AKSZ) method has been used to describe classical aspects of these models, whose geometric input can be encoded in an $L_\infty$ algebra together with an admissible pairing \cite{AKSZ, Co11}.
+We show that the geometric deformation of the $L_\infty$ structures in topological cotangent theories that preserves their admissible pairings leads in a unique way to the Poisson sigma models (Theorem \ref{posthm}).
+From the perspective of model building, while Chapter 12 of \cite{CG2} demonstrates how $L_\infty$ algebra extensions model classical BV theories with symmetries, coextensions given by the geometric deformation yield a broader class of theories, among which are the cotangent theories as described in Proposition \ref{prop:cotang}.
+The one-loop partition function of those cotangent theories combines the Atiyah-Chern classes of the target $L_\infty$ algebra with arithmetic invariants of the worldsheet geometry \cite{Co11, GG_ahat, GLL}.
+Therefore the Atiyah-Chern classes computed in Section \ref{atiyah} provide critical insights into the one-loop behavior of topological cotangent theories (Proposition \ref{prop:cotang}).

 There are several relevant results to our work that we'd like to highlight.
 It is crucial that the $L_\infty$ structures explored in the current paper are dependent on the choice of connections for both the tangent bundle and the Lie algebroid.
 Similar settings have been studied and led to the theory of secondary characters \cite{Fernandes, Crainic00, CF}, see also \cite{Blaom, KS} for the discussion on the compatible connections.
 Despite the fact that the secondary characters reside in Lie algebroid cohomology rather than the Weil algebra \cite{AAC, AAC11}, the latter is a natural location for Atiyah-Chern classes, which hopefully brings us new information on the equivariant theory.